spikegrobstein/capistrano-mailgun/README.md

     set :mailgun_from, 'deployment@example.com' # who the email will appear to come from set :mailgun_recipients, [ 'you@example.com', 'otherguy@example.com' ] # who will receive the email

-    # The erb template will have visibility into all your capistrano variables.
-    # this template will be the text body of the notification email
-    set :mailgun_text_template, File.join(File.dirname(__FILE__), 'mail.erb')

     # create an after deploy hook
     after(:deploy) { mailgun.notify_of_deploy }

-You should then create a `mail.erb` file in the same directory as `deploy.rb`:

-    <%= application %> has just been deployed by <%= deployer_name %>, yay!

 That's it.
-When you do a deploy, it should automatically send an email.
+When you do a deploy, it should automatically send an email using the built-in text and HTML templates.

 ## Example using mailgun.send_email